a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 1. Minimizing lock contention
 	1. Reduce duration for which a lock is held
 		1. Move code out of synchronization block that doesn't required lock (especially I/O)
-			1.
+			1. Example: logging something (I/O) (context switch for I/O)
 		2. **Lock Splitting** - Split locks into lower granularity locks (that are exepriencing moderate contention)
+			1. Divide scope of lock into smaller parts

+					{
+						{ // take lock here
+							...
+						} // leave lock here
+						{ // take lock here
+							...
+						} // leave lock here
+					}

+				1. Go for lower granularity objects
+					1. Contention will be reduced
+						1. Contention is for two objects instead of one object
+						2. Duration will also get reduced
-		3. **Lock Striping** - Split locks for each partition of data like in concurrent HashMap
+		3. **Lock Striping** - Split locks for each partition of data like in concurrent HashMap (concurrent data structures)
+			1. Example: Concurrent HashMap

+					---			(bucket 0)
+					-----		(bucket 1) - lock 0
+					-			(...)
+					-
+					-------	(bucket 4) - lock 1
+					---			(...)
+					--
+					...
+					-----		(bucket n) - lock k

+				1. Divide buckets into partitions (16 partitions)
+				2. If we want to modify a bucket entry, the lock object responsible for that partition is identified
+				3. Only that lock will be used to lock the partition, rest of the partitions will be left
 	2. Replace exclusive locks with coordination mechanisms
 		1. Use **ReadWriteLock**/ **Stamped** locks
 		2. Use **Atomic Variables** (protected by CAS)